Adding observation data#

 OpenGHG can process and store several source formats in the object store, including data from the AGAGE, DECC, NOAA, LondonGHG, BEAC2ON networks.
 The process of adding data to the object store is called standardisation.

-To standardise a new data file, you must specify the source format and other details about the data.
+To standardise a new data file, you must specify the source format and other keywords for the data.
+Which keywords need to be specified may be dependent on the source format itself as some details can be inferred from the data or may not be relevant.
 For the full list of accepted observation inputs and source formats, call the function summary_source_formats:

 In [1]: from openghg.standardise import summary_source_formats